Are you Between Writing Jobs? Here’s How to Keep Yourself Motivated and Busy

-The most challenging aspect of being a freelance writer is the need to embrace uncertainties in my work-life, especially so when freelance writing is a full-time career choice.
+The most challenging aspect of being a freelance writer is the need to embrace uncertainties in my work-life and stay motivated in between work, especially so when freelance writing is a full-time career choice.

 Just like everyone else, we freelancers have bills to pay and needs to meet.
 However, despite mounting responsibilities and rising expenses, we are willing to hang-in-there and accept the possibility of being out of work every now and then.
 If you ask me, freelance writers are dare-devils.

 Speaking from experience, there are days when I’m neck-deep in work, slogging away with back-to-back assignments and deadlines that seem to swoosh by.

 In stark contrast, I have seen days, weeks and on certain occasions, months with no paying job in hand.
 Fluctuations are common in our line of work – when work is slow and suddenly, there is a lot of time to brood over such unwelcome idleness.

 An enlightened freelance writer understands and accepts uncertainties as an inevitable part of the day’s work and without wasting a moment in self-doubt, looks at this situation as an opportunity to evolve and grow.